'Unimaginable': Germany, Belgium remember deadly 2021 floods

 “We have to put climate protection at the heart of our security strategy,” De Croo said.

-Edith Stoffels, who has lived in the village of Gemuend near Germany’s border with Belgium for 50 years, put it more bluntly, calling the 2021 floods “a nightmare.”
+Edith Stoffels, who has lived in the German village of Gemuend near the border with Belgium for 50 years, put it more bluntly, calling the 2021 floods “a nightmare.”

 “When we looked out the attic window upstairs in the morning … it was like a lake here,” she recalled.